gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 # Introduction {#sec-introduction}

-Object Security for Constrained RESTful Environments (OSCORE) {{I-D.ietf-core-object-security}} is a method for application layer protection of CoAP messages, using the CBOR Object Signing and Encryption (COSE) {{RFC8152}}, and enabling end-to-end security of CoAP payload and options.
+Object Security for Constrained RESTful Environments (OSCORE) {{I-D.ietf-core-object-security}} is a method for application-layer protection of the Constrained Application Protocol (CoAP) {{RFC7252}}, using CBOR Object Signing and Encryption (COSE) {{RFC8152}}, and enabling end-to-end security of CoAP payload and options.

-OSCORE may also be used to protect group communication for CoAP over IP multicast, as described in {{I-D.tiloca-core-multicast-oscoap}}.
+OSCORE may also be used to protect group communication for CoAP over IP multicast {{I-D.ietf-core-oscore-groupcomm}}.
 This relies on a Group Manager entity, which is responsible for managing a multicast group where members exchange CoAP messages secured with OSCORE.
 In particular, the Group Manager coordinates the join process of new group members and can be responsible for multiple groups.

-This document builds on the ACE framework for Authentication and Authorization {{I-D.ietf-ace-oauth-authz}} and specifies how a client joins an OSCORE multicast group through a resource server acting as Group Manager.
-The client acting as joining node relies on an Access Token, which is bound to a proof-of-possession key and authorizes the access to a specific join resource at the Group Manager.
+This specification builds on the ACE framework for Authentication and Authorization {{I-D.ietf-ace-oauth-authz}} and defines how a client joins an OSCORE multicast group through a resource server acting as Group Manager.
+The client acting as joining node relies on an Access Token, which is bound to a proof-of-possession key and authorizes the access to specific join resources at the Group Manager.

-In order to achieve communication security, proof-of-possession and server authentication, the client and the Group Manager leverage protocol-specific profiles of ACE such as the CoAP-DTLS profile {{I-D.ietf-ace-dtls-authorize}}, the OSCORE profile {{I-D.seitz-ace-oscoap-profile}}, or the IPsec profile {{I-D.aragon-ace-ipsec-profile}}.
+In order to achieve communication security, proof-of-possession and server authentication, the client and the Group Manager leverage protocol-specific profiles of ACE.
+These include {{I-D.ietf-ace-dtls-authorize}} and {{I-D.ietf-ace-oscore-profile}}, as well as possible forthcoming profiles that comply with the requirements in Appendix C.3 of {{I-D.ietf-ace-oauth-authz}}.

 ## Terminology {#ssec-terminology}